HELPS FROM ARTICLES AND CONFERENCE NOTES

 - Delete the old export folders with the png files in them.

-- You now have all the exported files, pdf, doc, ppt, etc., in one folder so you can work on them to relabel, move, etc.
+- You now have all the exported files, pdf, doc, ppt, etc., in one folder so you can relabel, move, edit, etc.

-- Conferences, family history talks, publications, online articles, FamilySearch, etc.
+- Conferences, family history talks, publications, online articles, FamilySearch

 - FamilySearch Wiki -- can save off any articles you want